nysenate/OpenLegislation/docs/api/bills.rst

       "votes": {                                  // Votes will be stored here if there are any "items": [
           {
-            "version": "ORIGINAL",                // Amendment version vote was taken on "voteType": "COMMITTEE",              // Type of vote (COMMITTEE or FLOOR) "voteDate": "2013-04-22",             // Date the vote was taken "committee": {                        // If it was a committee vote, the committee will be shown here
+            "version": "",                        // Amendment version vote was taken on "voteType": "COMMITTEE",              // Type of vote (COMMITTEE or FLOOR) "voteDate": "2013-04-22",             // Date the vote was taken "committee": {                        // If it was a committee vote, the committee will be shown here